e-geist/ddtp/doc/presentation/presentation.md

 - also called public data
 - one orderbook per traded good
 - essential for implementing trading strategies as current prices and quantities are provided
-- mostly available as data streams (e.g. via websockets, TCP or UDP)
+- mostly available as unidirectional data streams (e.g. via websockets, TCP or UDP)
 - different types of data
   - **level 1** (or top of book) data: currently best buy (highest) and sell (lowest) offer
   - **level 2** data: excerpt from orderbook with top n levels